Wangerooge Frisian: Decline

-Although well-documented, the dialect is now extinct.
+Although well-documented, Wangerooge Frisian is now extinct.
 Around 1854, Wangerooge had a population of about 400, but a devastating storm – now known as the New Year's Flood of 1855 (Neujahrsflut von 1855) – struck the western side of the island between Christmas and New Year's Eve.
 A storm surge on New Year's Eve that continued into the following day destroyed significant portions of the island's only village and by 1861, the island's population had dwindled to only eighty-six residents.
 Following the Oldenburg government's rebuilding of the island in 1863, speakers of other languages began to outnumber the native Frisian-speaking population, who stopped passing it on to their children.
 The majority of the island's inhabitants later moved to a small community outside of Varel which they called "New Wangerooge" (Neu-Wangerooge), but they soon adopted the Low German spoken in the area and the national language, High German.
 In 1890, the German census only counted thirty-two speakers while around ten years later, Siebs reported thirty-six, though they could "no longer [speak] completely clearly"; these thirty-six are considered to have been semi-speakers.
 When he traveled to Varel in 1927, their number had shrunk to seven elderly speakers around eighty or older.

 The last person known to have spoken Wangerooge Frisian died in 1950 in Varel.
 The two last speakers of the dialect were Heinrich Christian Luths and Hayo Hayen, who both died the same year, though they were likely rememberers or semi-speakers rather than fluent speakers.